nubix-de/opnic/firmware/cpp/snake/README.md

 total 200 Coins spread over the game's world.
 Of course just a few of them will be on the viewport's view at any time (then they should be displayed), and the others will be off the viewport's view (thus, not displayed).
-Because of this, it can be released if and only if we are sure that none of the Coins are in the viewsport's view, thus we can release it from memory.
+Because of this, the Coin image can be released if and only if we are sure that none of the Coins are in the viewsport's view anymore, thus we can release the image from memory.
 If that is not true, then we should keep the Coin's image for as long as it is visible in the viewport.
-And, to make it clear, only a single Coin image is loaded for those 200 Coins.
-The 200 Coins are just the reference where the Coin image should be drawn.
+To make it clear, only a single Coin image is loaded for those 200 Coins.
+The 200 Coins are just the reference where the Coin image (also called sprite) should be drawn.

 ### Object Class